-Speaking at Davos for the World Economic Forum 2020 in January 2020 just before the COVID-19 global outbreak, he warns business leaders of the approaching catastrophe that is climate change if they don’t change ways.
+Speaking at Davos for the World Economic Forum 2020 in January 2020, just before the COVID-19 global outbreak, he warned business leaders of the approaching catastrophe that is climate change if they don’t change ways.
 “What is the point of extra wealth if you can do nothing except watch it burn?” he asked.

-During the Climate Week 2020 in September, he urges participants and leaders to make a swift and immediate action to tackle climate change, warning that the climate crisis will dwarf the impacts of coronavirus.
+During Climate Week 2020 in September, he urged participants and leaders to take swift and immediate action to tackle climate change, warning that the climate crisis will dwarf the impacts of coronavirus.

-The Sustainable Markets Initiative is a new economic model with a balance of natural, social, human, and financial capital.
+The Sustainable Markets Initiative is a new economic model balancing natural, social, human, and financial capital.
 Both investors and consumers have access to sustainable alternatives.
-The sustainable market framework offers a 10-point action plan comprising of the following imaginative actions:
+The sustainable market framework offers a 10-point action plan comprising the following imaginative actions:

 - Shifting to sustainability and placing it at the centre of every business model;

-- Outlining transitions to decarbonization and achieve net-zero emissions;
+- Outlining transitions to decarbonization and achieving net-zero emissions;

 - Re-imaging industries through the lens of sustainable markets through creating new industries, products, services, etc.;

 - Invest in game-changing technologies while eliminating barriers to progress;